8th Grade Homeroom Classroom Expectations

 Expectations: Students are expected to be responsible, organized, respectful and use good communication skills.
 Work assigned to students should be neat, complete and with full effort.
 Students should participate in class discussions or on assignments with complete sentences.
 A big part of their success depends on the Interactive Student Notebook which will become a major resource for them for quizzes and tests.
 Notebook checks will be done regularly.
 History class will be an interactive, cooperative, and hands-on learning experience.
 Tests are given about every three weeks.
 Students are tested on material from the text as well as activities or discussions from class and note taking.
 All assignments must be completed on time.
 Absent make up work and tests must be completed within a week of students' absence.
 Students are responsible for making necessary arrangements.

 Grading: The student’s grade is based on class work, the student Interactive Student Notebook, open-notebook quizzes, unit tests, projects and class participation.
 Homework assignments involving reading and note taking will be evaluated according to the quality and completeness of each assignment and will be reflected in the student’s effort grade on Progress Reports and Report Cards.
-During Distance Learning, students will be assessed using Google Classroom and other forms of technology and traditional methods.
-Students will receive feedback and grades online (primarily through Google Classroom), in addition to the traditional manner.
+Students will be assessed using Google Classroom and other forms of technology and traditional methods.
+Students will receive feedback and grades online (primarily through Google Classroom and PowerSchool), in addition to the traditional manner.

 Text: Pre-Algebra & Algebra 1, Glencoe